BarbieCue/dapr-state-management/README.md

 - _A `components/local` folder within your solution, or_
 - _Globally in the `.dapr` folder created when invoking `dapr init`._

-In this project, the configuration file is placed inside the solution.
+In this project, the configuration file is placed inside the _solution_.

 # References
 - [dapr concepts](https://docs.dapr.io/concepts/)